Portadown College: Sport

 Portadown College has been officially recognised in the field of sporting excellence and has been awarded the status of a Sportsmark School.
 Representative teams participate in Rugby, Boys and Girls Hockey, Netball, Football, Volleyball, Golf, Tennis, Cricket, Rowing and Athletics.

 The School Rugby teams compete annually in the Ulster Schools Cup, with the best performance the reaching of the semi-finals.
 The Subsidiary Shield has been won three times in 1973, 1990 and 1997.
 In 2010 the 1st XV Rugby Team won the Ulster Schools Trophy.

 Girls' hockey teams enjoy success in the Belfast Telegraph Ulster Schools Cup and McDowell Cup competitions.
-Portadown College hockey teams have won the trophy on three occasions in 1963, 1964 and the most recent win in 1996.
+Portadown College hockey teams have won the trophy on four occasions in 1963, 1964, 1996 and the most recent win in 2025 against The Royal School, Armagh.

 The Under 18 Boys Volleyball team are current Northern Ireland and All Ireland Champions and the under 16 Boys Volleyball team are current Northern Ireland and All Ireland Champions.
 The Under 18 Boys Hockey Team are the current Great British Champions after beating RBAI 2nd XI 4–3 in the final.